shakyevan444/Arcane-OS/docs/Getting Started.md

 ## Running an ArcAPI locally

 The ArcAPI is where the magic happens.
-It's the backend API of ArcOS, housing the file system integration, user system, and much more.
+It's the backend API of ArcaneOS, housing the file system integration, user system, and much more.
 To get started, you'll need to open up a terminal or command prompt and follow the instructions for your operating system:

 <details>